HomeMature SkinSkincare Over 40: Simple Routine for Dry Mature Skin

 1. Gentle morning cleanse

-Use a mild cleanse or rinse if your skin feels dry in the morning.
+Use a mild, creamy cleanse or just a water rinse if your skin feels dry in the morning.

 2. Hydrating layer